Stanislav Govorukhin: Politics

 Govorukhin had been a member of the State Duma since its inauguration in 1993, running the Duma culture committee for some time.
 Following the 1993 Russian constitutional crisis, he had abandoned his previous democratic anti-communist convictions and sided with the national-communist opposition.
 In 1996, he supported Gennady Zyuganov against Boris Yeltsin during the second round of the presidential election campaign.
-In 2000 he took part in Russian presidential elections.
+In 2000 he was a candidate in Russian presidential elections.

 In 2011–2012 Govorukhin worked as the head of Vladimir Putin's campaign office.
 At this time he was a member of party United Russia.

 In June 2013, he joined the central staff of the All-Russia People's Front, led by Russian President Vladimir Putin.

 In March 2014, he signed a letter in support of the position of the President of Russia Vladimir Putin on Russia's annexation of Crimea.

 Personal life

 Govorukhin was married twice.
 He had one son from his first marriage — Sergey Govorukhin (1961–2011), a war correspondent, writer and director of documentary films who took part in different armed conflicts in Tajikistan, Yugoslavia, Afghanistan and both Chechen wars between 1994 and 2005.
 In 1995 he was wounded by Chechen terrorists which resulted in one of his legs being amputated.
 Nevertheless, he continued his work.
 In 1998 he released one of the most acclaimed documentaries about the First Chechen War — Damned and Forgotten that was awarded with the Nika Award in 1998 as the best documentary.
 He also took part in several non-governmental organizations dedicated to helping disabled war veterans.
 In 2011 he survived a stroke and died several days later at the age of 50.
 He left two sons and one daughter.

 During the 1990s Stanislav Govorukhin became professionally interested in landscape painting.
-He conducted a number of expositions since 1998.
+He held a number of exhibitions from 1998 onwards.

 Govorukhin belonged to the Russian Orthodox Church.
 In 2016, during his 80th birthday, Patriarch Kirill of Moscow awarded him with the II class Order of Sergius of Radonezh.